 This Crack Green Beans recipe is a lighter version of Southern smothered green beans.
 Canned green beans are baked in the most delicious, sweet and savory sauce made with soy sauce, maple syrup and butter topped with crisp bacon.
 It's an absolutely perfect Thanksgiving or Christmas dinner side that disappears in minutes!

-I absolutely love green or wax beans cooked al dente and served with garlicky vinaigrette but rarely cook with canned cut green beans.
-Mostly because they are usually overly soft and well, somewhat flavorless.
+I rarely cook with canned cut green beans.
+Mostly because they tend to be overly soft and well, somewhat flavorless.
 However, when it comes to holiday side bean dishes, canned green beans is exactly what you want!

 Jump to: